- Performance at a glance

 For a broad introduction to performance and how we manage it, please consult the Frequently Asked Questions (FAQ's) section.

-The State of Aberdeenshire (pdf 718KB) is a high level, succinct statistical report summarising a select number of Aberdeenshire-specific themes.
+Our strategic assessment (pdf 1.79MB) is a high level, succinct statistical report summarising a select number of Aberdeenshire-specific themes.
 It draws on various national and local data sources.

 The Council Plan 2013-2017 sets out where we want to be as an organisation and how we will get there.
 The Plan identifies our vision, core outcomes and key priorities.
 To support this, each service develops their own Service Plan each year, identifying key measures of performance that will help them to evidence how they meet their objectives.

 The performance indicators in these plans are also used to evidence how the council is meeting the core outcomes identified in the Council Plan.